 It’s easy enough for a beginner to pick up, but challenging to master.
 It’s a very relaxing game that you can play to de-stress. and it runs perfectly on Chromebook since it doesn’t require many resources, even though it looks amazing for a web-based game.
 It’s also a free game for any Chromebook to install and play.

 There’s nothing much to say.
 It’ll keep you busy and it’s pretty addicting.
 If you like games, try Entanglement.
 This game also runs offline so you can play it anywhere.

 Best Chromebook Game #4: Polycraft

-The game is free, however you can purchase premium currency.
-Or if you just want the real thing, check out my guide on how to install Minecraft on your Chromebook.
+The game is free, however, you can purchase premium currency to “enhance” your gameplay.
+Or if you just want to play the real thing, check out my guide on how to install Minecraft on your Chromebook.

 Play Polycraft here.

 This game is like a retro version of Terraria.
 You basically play as an explorer who traversed deep caverns in search of treasures or other goals.
 It’s a platformer with monsters and obstacles.
 Levels are procedurally generated, which means that each playthrough is different.
 You never play the same level twice.

 There are a ton, and I mean a ton, of enemies, items, treasures, and more along with the random levels.
 This game is my second favorite when I need a break from Arcane Legends.
 The retro graphics and sound make this game a very relaxing game.